verrazzano/verrazzano/tools/psr/DEVELOPER.md

 ### Scenario files
 Scenarios are specified by a scenario.yaml file along with use case override files, one for each use case.
-By convention, the files must be in the [scenarios](./manifests/scenarios) directory structured as follows:
+By convention, the files must be in the [<area>/<scenario-name>/scenarios](./manifests/scenarios) directory structured as follows:
 ```
 <area>/<scenario-name>/scenario.yaml
 <area>/<scenario-name>usecase-overrides/*
 ```
+Use the long name for the area, e.g. opensearch instead of ops, or cert-manager instead of cm.
 For example, the scenario to restart all OpenSearch tiers is in [restart-all-tiers](./manifests/scenarios/opensearch/restart-all-tiers)

 ### Scenario YAML file